 Some warm-ups are focussed on making people more competitive.
-Some warm-ups are there for people to get to know each other.
-Some warm-ups are there to get people more accustomed with the subject matter.
+Some warming ups are there for people to get to know each other.
+Some warming ups are there to get people more accustomed with the subject matter.
 Make sure you choose your warm-up accordingly.

 This is the part that people consider brainstorming.
 Ideation.
 Creative thinking.

 During a brainstorm session, people tend to focus on this step but forget the rest.
 We see the divergence round as part of a bigger process.
 And most of the times we divide this stage in two subparts: